sandy-bjss/chess-move/README.md

 # chess-move

-Machine learning model for detecting whether it is black or white to move in chess game.
+Machine learning model using a convolutional neural network (CNN) for detecting whether it is black or white to move in chess game.
+Using tensorflow and keras.

 ## TODO